 What's the microbiota?
 What's the microbiome?

 The “microbiota” is the assemblage of microorganisms (all the bacteria, archaea, eukaryotes, and viruses) present in a defined environment.”
 More specifically, the microbiota varies according to its surrounding environment.
 For example, ‘gut microbiota’ refers to the microbiota in the intestinal tract.”
-Microbiome is defined as “the entire habitat, including the microorganisms (bacteria, archaea, lower and higher eukaryotes, and viruses), their genes, and the surrounding environmental conditions.”
+The microbiome is the genetic potential of the Microbiota and is defined as “the entire habitat, including the microorganisms (bacteria, archaea, lower and higher eukaryotes, and viruses), their genes, and the surrounding environmental conditions.”

 What are gut microbiota richness and diversity?

-Dysbiosis is an imbalance of the gut microbiota relative to its healthy status.
+Gut dysbiosis is a break of the dialogue between the host and the gut microbiota.
 Notably, dysbiosis is understood as the opposite of symbiosis, i.e. the healthy interplay between the gut microbiome and the host.
 At MaaT Pharma, we are especially interested in the relationship between the microbiota and the immune system of the host, and how dysbiotic states may impair the immune response and negatively impact cancer patients’ clinical outcomes.

 What are MaaT Pharma’s Microbiome Ecosystem Therapies?